CBILS – Up to date lending statistics and other delivery updates

 |Cumulative value of approved facilities (£bn)||Cumulative number of approved facilities||Cumulative number of applications|

-- figures show cumulative applications and approvals up to close of business on 17 May 2020
+- Figures for CBILS, CLBILS and BBLS show cumulative applications and approvals up to close of business on 2 August 2020 by accredited lenders, as reported to HM Treasury by close of business 3 August 2020.

 CBILS and BBLS accredited lenders